ThalusUlysses/Ftir.RawData.Formatter/README.md

 ```
 ## Keep the csv format
 When exchanging csv over cultural habitats such like En-Us for US-America or De-En
-where diffrent language settings for ',' or '.' appear there is a option that prevents
+where diffrent language settings for ',' or '.' appear there is an option that prevents
-converting ',' to '.' and vice vers.
+converting ',' to '.' and vice versa.
 ```
 Ftir.Csv.exe -d "c:\temp\<mycoolsamples>" -k
 ```
-with the **-k** option the ',' or '.' (and ',' or ';') is kept according to the
+with the *-k* option the ',' or '.' (and ',' or ';') is kept according to the
 chars used in the source files.
+The formatter executable is able to detect
-The formatter executable is able to detect weather it is ',' and ';' or '.' and ','.
+weather it is ',' and ';' or '.' and ','.